UofT-UTSC-CS-sandbox/pactify/doc/sprint0/README.md

 Code Review: Team members will review the code you wrote.
 And then provide feedback, and request changes if necessary.

 Merge: After two members from the group approve the changes they are then merged into the develop branch.
-If it’s a hotfix, it will be merged into the main branch after the **entire** group approves the reequest.
+If it’s a hotfix, it will be merged into the main branch after the **entire** group approves the request.

 Hopefully, by following these steps, we ensure that our project remains organized, collaborative, and of high quality.